blueschu/Advent-Of-Code/readme.md

 # Advent Of Code

-My solutions to the challenges presented during the 2017 [Advent of Code][adventofcode] coding competition, which I am using to help myself learn Kotlin.
+My solutions to the puzzles presented during the [Advent of Code][adventofcode] 2017 coding competition.

-As I am only just becoming familiar with Kotlin, expect plentiful misuses of both language features and the standard API.
+I am using these puzzles to help myself gain familiarity with Kotlin.
+As such, I expect some of my solutions will misuse the the Kotlin standard library in some shape or form.

+All solutions were written and compiled with the Kotlin plugin bundled with the community edition of the [IntelliJ IDEA][intellij] IDE.

 ### Copyright & License
 Copyright &copy; Brian Schubert - available under [MIT License][license].